Laravel-Lang/lang/.aiassistant/rules/locales.md

 - The contents of the `locales/he` folder are always translated only into Hebrew.
 - The contents of the `locales/hi` folder are always translated only into Hindi.
 - The contents of the `locales/hr` folder are always translated only into Croatian.
+- The contents of the `locales/ht` folder are always translated only into Haitian Creole.
 - The contents of the `locales/hu` folder are always translated only into Hungarian.
 - The contents of the `locales/hy` folder are always translated only into Armenian.
 - The contents of the `locales/id` folder are always translated only into Indonesian.